leonidrm/cc-admin-dashboard/README.md

 Here is a Docker based local development environment prepared, which provides a very flexible and extensible way of building your custom Laravel applications.

 ### What's Inside
 This project is based on [docker-compose](https://docs.docker.com/compose/).
 By default, the following containers are started: _laravel-env (centos:7 based), mysql, nginx_.
 Additional containers (_phpmyadmin, mailhog_) are externalized into `docker-compose.utils.yml`.
-The `/var/www/laravel-boilerplate` directory is the web root which is mapped to the nginx container.
+The `/var/www/cc-admin-dashboard` directory is the web root which is mapped to the nginx container.
 You can directly edit configuration files from within the repo as they are mapped to the correct locations in containers.

 <p align="center"><img src="https://raw.githubusercontent.com/Labs64/laravel-boilerplate/master/dockerfiles/img/laravel-boilerplate-docker.png" alt="Laravel Boilerplate Docker"></p>

 ### System Requirements
-To be able to run Laravel Boilerplate you have to meet the following requirements:
+To be able to run CC Admin Dashboard you have to meet the following requirements:
 * [docker](https://www.docker.com)
 * [docker-compose](https://docs.docker.com/compose/)